Internet-Draft Mission Authority Server August 2026

 A Mission-joining PDP:

 A captured Join Assertion moves no authority: it names one token by digest and key thumbprint, so a replay without that token and its sender-constraint key proves nothing, and exp, capped at the token's remaining lifetime, bounds the window in which the proof is live.
-The introspection call names a trust relationship specific to this upgrade: the MAS relies on the deployment's AS, through RFC 7662 introspection, for the token's validity, subject, and client, and the deployment documents that reliance and protects the MAS's introspection credentials accordingly.
+The introspection call names a trust relationship specific to this upgrade: the MAS relies on the deployment's AS, through RFC 7662 introspection or, for JWT access tokens, local RFC 9068 validation of the AS-issued token, for the token's validity, subject, and client, and the deployment documents that reliance and protects the MAS's introspection credentials accordingly.
 The structural gain is concentration: the subject and client mappings are evaluated at one audited point under one documented policy, instead of configured independently at N PDPs, where one drifted table is a silent join widening.

 The runtime layer fails closed when Mission state cannot be established within the staleness bound, so a MAS outage converts into work stoppage for governed actions, not into loosened enforcement (the availability trade the security model states, [I-D.draft-mcguinness-mission-security-model]).
 A deployment provisions MAS availability accordingly and sizes mission_max_stale_seconds to the caching it can tolerate.